devang9299/TTC-Delay-2024-Dashboard/README.md

 ·	Business Intelligence and Reporting with Power BI: The solution’s reporting interface is developed in Power BI.
 It provides KPI dashboards that consolidate TTC's key metrics, such as delay times, route efficiency, and customer satisfaction scores.
 This accessible interface enables non-technical stakeholders to interact with data visualizations and retrieve valuable insights.

 **Fit of the new solution into the existing IT architecture**
+Note: Check attached files (new IT solution architecture)

 The new solution seamlessly integrates into TTC’s existing IT architecture by building on existing infrastructure and data sources while enhancing analytics capabilities:
 •	Data Integration:  Data from APIs, the TTC website, the Presto App, and customer